Power of Five Aromatherapy Essential Oils

 Aromatherapy Essential Oils

 As a result of its popularity and the many potential benefits it provides customers, the global aromatherapy market is expected to grow by 11.8% from 2020 to 2029.

 In reality, many people often wonder what essential oils are and how they benefit them in different ways.
 Luckily, there are many types that offer unique and therapeutic benefits and can make a great addition to everyone’s skin, hair, and healthcare collection.

 So, if you are looking to get into essential oils, but you aren’t sure how each one can benefit you, here is a list of the five most commonly used aromatherapy essential oils which can best meet your needs.

 Lavender oil is certainly one of the most popular essential oils used in aromatherapy.
 Because of its soothing scent, lavender oil is mostly used to help people relax and sleep.

-For example, if you are fighting off insomnia, you can apply a few drops of lavender oil on your bedding or use lavender spray in your room to help you fall asleep and get the rest you need after a long, busy workday.
+For example, if you are fighting off insomnia, you can apply a few drops of lavender oil on your bedding or use a lavender spray in your room to help you fall asleep and get the rest you need after a long, busy workday.

-In general, lavender is believed to be a multipurpose oil because it has anti-inflammatory, antidepressive and antibacterial properties which can help treat many health conditions.
-Some of them include anxiety, depression and eczema.
+In general, lavender is believed to be a multipurpose oil because it has anti-inflammatory, antidepressive, and antibacterial properties which can help treat many health conditions.
+Some of them include anxiety, depression, and eczema.

 On top of that, lavender oil has been used in cooking in order to soften citrus flavors and savory dishes.
 Lastly, here is a fun fact about this essential oil – it actually takes about 25 pounds of lavender to produce a 15 ml bottle of lavender oil.